johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 I'm really averse to the idea of a DAW written in Java, where every little bit of performance counts.

-{% include image.html name="nodebox.png" caption="NodeBox3 has a pleasant looking GUI built using Swing (most likely) that looks almost identical on all supported platforms." width="100%" %}
+{% include image.html name="nodebox.png" nameSmall="nodebox-small.jpg" caption="NodeBox3 has a pleasant looking GUI built using Swing (most likely) that looks almost identical on all supported platforms." width="100%" alt="Nodebox screenshot" %}

 ### Light Table